 Step 1: Mill

-Break the rice down into a coarse powder with a food processor (here’s our Test Kitchen’s favorite brand).
+Break the rice down into a coarse powder with a food processor (here’s the best food processor according to our Test Kitchen).
 A blender with a milling blade will work, too.

 Step 2: Cook